Aaron-Myers011/Pi-Hole/README.md

 <img src="https://i.imgur.com/4xqgkAk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Once all the Url's are added to your block list, we need to Update Gravity (list of blocked domains)
+  Once all the URLs are added to your block list, we need to Update Gravity (list of blocked domains)

   Go back to the Terminal, Copy and run this command